demidko/android-cleaner/README.md

 ## Build

 You can build the utility yourself from the source code.
-If you are using Windows, you need to install Visual Studio and configure [`windowsVsVarsPath`](build.gradle.kts).
+If you are using Linux or macOS you need LLVM installed.
+If you are using Windows, you need Visual Studio installed and configure [`windowsVsVarsPath`](build.gradle.kts).
 Then, execute command in cloned repository:

 ```shell
 ./gradlew clean build